 Erwin Braun could not realize his vision alone - he was successful in winning many talented people for the Braun cause, be it his friend Fritz Eichler, the designers Hans Gugelot and Otl Aicher from the Ulm School of Design, the new young leader of Braun's own design department, Dieter Rams, as well as a broad spectrum of technical and sales teams.
-This spirit of cooperation and reciprocal respect for other human beings continues to be an important underlying foundation for the Braun brand.
+This spirit of cooperation and reciprocal respect for other human beings continues to be an important underlying foundation for the

-Braun shows radio - and television sets in the style of our time", catalog 1956.
+- 1 .
+Braun shows radio and television sets in the style of our time", catalog 1956. - 3 Sports class at the Braun Health Center

-The brothers Arthur & Erwin Braun.

-Sports class at the Braun Health Center.